open-energy-transition/form-energy-storage/documentation/01-installation.md

 :::

-The goal is to keep two branches: `gh-pages`, which is necessary for rebuilding this website, and `feature/calibrated-run`, which is required for generating the calibrated runs for the year 2023.
+The repository consists of two additional branches outside of the `master` branch which contains the main code base for the study: `gh-pages`, which is necessary for rebuilding this documentation website, and `feature/calibrated-run`, which is required for generating the calibrated runs for the year 2023.

 Then, clone your newly created repository using the version control system `git` in the command line.